 Grandfathered Options

-Prior to January 1, 2019, Members had the option of choosing a flat rate $1,000 per month amount to a maximum of $12,000 per fiscal year.
+Prior to January 1, 2019, Members had the option of choosing a flat rate of $1,000 per month, amounting to a maximum of $12,000 per fiscal year.
 Effective January 1, 2019, this option was eliminated.
 Those Members who were on that option at the time have the choice of staying on that option for the duration of their uninterrupted terms of Parliament or switching to one of the other options.
 No supporting documentation is required under this option; however, no further reimbursements may be claimed by Members who continue with this option.
 This grandfathered option is treated as income for tax purposes, with deductions held at source.

-Example: If the member switches from Rent with Receipts (RWR) to Hotel with Receipts (HWR) in February, then the member is entitled to ten months of reimbursement for RWR and two months of reimbursement for HWR.
+Example: If the Member switches from Rent with Receipts (RWR) to Hotel with Receipts (HWR) in February, then the Member is entitled to ten months of reimbursement for RWR and two months of reimbursement for HWR.

-RWR: $22,000.00/12 = $1,833.33 per month. $1,833.33 x 10 months = $18,333.33
+RWR: $25,325.00/12 = $2,110.42 per month. $2,110.42 x 10 months = $21,104.17

-HWR: $19,360.00/12 = $1,613.33 per month. $1,613.33 x 2 = $3226.66
+HWR: $22,288.00/12 = $1,857.33 per month. $1,857.33 x 2 = $3,714.67

-Maximum allowable allowance for the fiscal year: $18,333.33 + $3,226.66 = $21,559.99
+Maximum allowable allowance for the fiscal year: $21,104.17 + $3,714.67 = $24,818.84

 If Members exceed the maximum allowable allowance for the fiscal year they are required to pay the Legislative Assembly the overages.
 An invoice is issued by Financial Services with a breakdown of allowances and payments.